-Damage to your roof and siding is common after storms
+Damage to your roof and siding is common after storms.

-Hail can cause dents, cracks, and movement
+Hail can cause dents, cracks, and movement.

-High winds can rip parts of your roofing material away
+High winds can rip parts of your roofing material away.

-It's not uncommon to see damaged or missing shingles that lead to water ingress
+It's not uncommon to see damaged or missing shingles that lead to water ingress.

-A professional roof inspection is sensible after a severe storm
+A professional roof inspection is sensible after a severe storm.

 In the aftermath of a hurricane, hail, or snowstorm, you’ll likely just be breathing a sigh of relief that it’s all over.
 However, even if there are no obvious signs of problems, like a tree falling on your roof or water coming through your ceilings, it’s still important to do a wider assessment of potential damage.

-Roofs are the area most likely to require repairs following a storm.
+The roof is the area most likely to require repairs following a storm.
 Calling a vetted local roof inspector for a professional evaluation after a severe or prolonged storm is always wise.
 Not all damage is easy to spot for the untrained eye, and the pros can access this elevated space safely.
 Assessing potential roof storm damage allows you to take prompt action, contact insurers to file a claim in a timely fashion, and prevent more costly, wide-scale repairs further down the line.